Mauritius… That’s the freakishly expensive honeymoon island… right?

 That also means you can get from India to elsewhere though.
-Backpacking in Sri Lanka or travelling in Nepal is a much lighter South Asia experience, or, alternatively, Pakistan is criminally unexplored.
+Backpacking in Sri Lanka or Nepal is a much lighter South Asia experience, or, alternatively, Pakistan is criminally unexplored.

 If you feel like going the complete other direction culturally, catch a flight from Mauritius to Reunion Island (Papa Bear of the Mascarene Archipelago with a similar historical root to Mauritius).
 From Reunion, you can get cheap to decently-cheap flights to France.
 Then it’s Western Europe and culture shock!

 Of course, if you’re wondering where to go locally after Mauritius, Africa is right there.
 I haven’t been to Africa.
 You should go to Africa.